NOBIVAC® DHPPi

 www.msd-animal-health.co.za

-DATE OF PUBLICATION OF PACKAGE INSERT
+DATE OF PUBLICATION OF THIS PACKAGE INSERT 24 October 2024

 Zimbabwe Reg.
-No. E97/80.23.15/9470
+No. E97/80.23.15/9470 Veterinary Classification: 802315 Distribution Category: PP |